amcpherson/remixt/README.md

 ### Output File Formats

+The main output file is an HDF5 store containing pandas dataframes.
+These can be extracted in python or viewed using the ReMixT viewer.
+Important tables include:

+* `stats`: statistics for each restart
+* `solutions/solution_{idx}/cn`: segment copy number table for solution `idx`
+* `solutions/solution_{idx}/brk_cn`: breakpoint copy number table for solution `idx`
+* `solutions/solution_{idx}/h`: haploid depths for solution `idx`

+#### Statistics

+ReMixT uses optimal restarts and model selection by BIC.
+The statistics table contains one row per restart, sorted by BIC.
+The table contains the following columns:

+* `idx`: the solution index, used to refer to `solutions/solution_{idx}/*` tables.
+* `bic`: the bic of this solution
+* `log_posterior`: log posterior of the HMM
+* `log_posterior_graph`: log posterior of the genome graph model
+* `num_clones`: number of clones including normal
+* `num_segments`: number of segments
+* `h_converged`: whether haploid depths estimation converged
+* `h_em_iter`: number of iterations for convergence of h
+* `graph_opt_iter`: number of iterations for convergence of genome graph copy number
+* `decreased_log_posterior`: whether the genome graph optimization stopped due to a move that decreased the log posterior

 #### Segment Copy Number

-The segment copy number file adds additional columns to the segment counts file described above, including but not limited to:
+The segment copy number table adds additional columns to the segment counts table described above, including but not limited to:

 * `major_1`
 * `minor_1`